braintree/popup-bridge-android/README.md

 Frequently Asked Questions
 --------------------------

-### What does Popup Bridge do?
+### What does PopupBridge do?

-Popup Bridge allows Android apps to simulate the opening of a popup window from a WebView by opening the popup URL in an Android web browser instead.
+PopupBridge allows Android apps to simulate the opening of a popup window from a WebView by opening the popup URL in an Android web browser instead.

 It also allows the simulated popup window to send data back to the parent page.

-### Why use Popup Bridge?
+### Why use PopupBridge?

 By default, WebViews cannot open popups -- `window.open` will not work.

 You can use [`setSupportMultipleWindows()`](https://developer.android.com/reference/android/webkit/WebSettings.html#setSupportMultipleWindows(boolean)) and [roll your own WebChromeClient and manage the windows yourself](http://maurizionapoleoni.com/blog/opening-a-window-open-in-android-without-killing-the-content-of-the-main-webview/), but this does not allow popups to communicate back to the parent WebView.

-### What are some use cases for using Popup Bridge?
+### What are some use cases for using PopupBridge?

 - Apps with WebViews that need to open a popup
 - When a popup window needs to to send data from the popup back to the WebView